azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![Service bus entities overview blade with topics selected.](media/image89.png 'Service bus entities overview blade')

-> TODO: Add section for adding the Logic App Queue into the App.

 #### Text Analytics API settings

 1. In the [Azure portal](https://portal.azure.com), open the Text API (awhotels-sentiment), copy the value under Endpoint into the **textAnalyticsBaseUrl** setting.
 Be sure to include a trailing slash in the URL (e.g. <https://westus.api.cognitive.microsoft.com/text/analytics/v2.0/)>.